epforgpl/redflags/redflags-docs/docs/developer/webapp/basic.md

 Of course, the *Red Flags* website designed to be able to read in multiple langauges.
 All of the displayed texts are loaded from **language files**, from `src/main/resources/`.
 Language files are named `messages_{LANG}.properties` to the classpath root, where `{LANG}` is the **language code**, e.g. `hu`, `en`, `pl`.
 In these properties files, **special characters** (outside Latin-1) **must be escaped** using `\uHHHH` format.
 (The *Spring* configuration is in `I18n.java`.)

-The language chooser loads the list of languages from the `site.languages` property (handled in `LangAdvice.java`), which must contain language codes separated by comma, e.g. `site.languages: en,hu,pl`.
+The language chooser loads the **list of languages** from the `site.languages` property (handled in `LangAdvice.java`), which must contain language codes separated by comma, e.g. `site.languages: en,hu,pl`.

-The tooltip texts of the language chooser buttons are defined in `lang.{LANG}` message properties, e.g. `lang.en=English version`.
+The tooltip texts of the **language chooser buttons** are defined in `lang.{LANG}` message properties, e.g. `lang.en=English version`.
 I think each button must have the same tooltip in every language, I mean `lang.en=English version` should be the same in any language file, because this button is only for people who speak English.

+One last thing: the *"About the project"* section on the front page is also multilingual but it's outside of properties files.
+The texts are in `src/main/resources/templates/about_{LANG}.html` files and imported automatically by `index.ftl`.